Using Solution Assessment Criteria to Objectively Evaluate Options in Your Business Case

 Solution Assessment Criteria

-To assist with developing a recommendation for the implementation of a system, predefined assessment criteria can be developed whereby weighted scores are assigned to each criterion for each technology solution.
+To assist with developing a recommendation for the implementation of a system, predefined solution assessment criteria can be developed whereby weighted scores are assigned to each criterion for each technology solution.
 The assessment criteria must be determined by the key stakeholders and decision makers in the organisation.

 The assessment criteria may be, but not limited to, the following examples: